Molly Eskam Arches Her Back & Flaunts Her Bare Booty In Sparkly Thong

-Model Molly Eskam was in a sexy Valentine mood with her latest Instagram share.
-The blond beauty took to the photo-sharing site that flaunt her bodacious booty in a set of sizzling snaps that featured her wearing sparkly, strappy lingerie.
+Model Molly Eskam was in a sexy Valentine's Day mood with her latest Instagram share.
+The blond beauty took to the photo-sharing site to flaunt her bodacious booty in a set of sizzling snaps which featured her wearing sparkly, strappy lingerie.

-Molly’s flirty undies were black, and they were all about her backside, as the bottoms were a thong with side straps adorned with small rhinestones.
+Molly's flirty undies were black, and they were all about accentuating her backside, as the bottoms were a thong with side straps adorned with small rhinestones.
 The getup also included a garter belt, which also featured the shimmery stones on the straps.
 Her bra was made of lace.
-She added a pop of color to the outfit with a pair of red thigh-high stockings that had a wide lace edge along the top.
+She added a pop of color to the outfit with a pair of red thigh-high stockings with a wide lace trim along the top.

 The curvaceous model included two photos in her update.
 She posed on her bed to add an extra dose of sex appeal to the snaps.
-Also on the bed was a pink blanket with red hearts all over it, giving the post a sensual mood.
+Also on the bed was a pink blanket with red hearts all over it, giving the post a romantic vibe.

 For accessories, Molly wore a sparkly necklace, and she styled her hair straight with two small braids on each side.

 In the first slide, Molly gave her online audience a nice look at her butt as she posed on her side.
-With her back arched, she pointed her backside at the lens.
+With her back arched, she directed her backside to the lens.
 The pose highlighted her slim waistline and shapely thighs.
-She leaned on one elbow while she gazed off with a dreamy expression on her face.
-A single rose rested on the blanket near her chest, drawing the eye to her bosom.
+She rested on one elbow while she gazed off-camera with a dreamy expression on her face.
+A single rose was on the blanket near her chest, drawing the eye to her bosom.

 "You're a goddess," quipped one follower, adding a heart-eye smiley face.